everloste/everloste/README.md

 ### hai! :3
-i'm a computer science student working on whatever projects i feel like in my spare time.
+i'm a computer science student working on whatever projects i feel like in my spare time. i like to code, but i also like making pixel art, models, and everything related.

 most of my stuff is minecraft-related. check out [**my webpage**](https://everloste.github.io/) if you want to know more.